milu65/console_chat/README.md

 python console_chat.py
 ```
 The program will print a welcome message, and you can start chatting by entering your message and pressing Enter.
-To clear the chat history, enter "clear".
+To clear the chat history, enter "clear". (history saved to file)
-To quit the application, enter "q".
+To quit the application, enter "q". (history saved to file)
+Multi-line input, enter "m".